kiromiaw/sugarchat_backend/README.md

 # sugarchat backend
-creating rooms, users, and messages all require a curl request. unfortunately, i forgot what i wrote in this codebase but everything should be well structured, and comments are there for more complex requests.
+creating rooms, users, and messages all require a curl request.

 messages contain a webkit functionality.